 In 1989 Eddie Chambers established the African and Asian Visual Artists' Archive (AAVAA), the only dedicated research and reference facility in the country, concerned with documenting the history, presence and work of British-based Black artists.
 He coordinated AAVAA for several years, until the autumn of 1992.
 Two decades later, AAVAA was de-accessioned by the University of East London and the material returned to Eddie Chambers.
 The material is currently being incorporated into Eddie Chambers' ongoing archival project.

 Eddie Chambers' university-related work began with a 15-month residency as Curator-in-Residence in the Department of History of Art at the University of Sussex, 1995/6.
 Between 2003 and 2009 he was, on a number of occasions, a Visiting Professor in the Art History Department, Emory University, teaching seminars and classes relating to African-American art and art of the African Diaspora.
 Eddie Chambers is currently a Professor, in the Department of Art and Art History at the University of Texas at Austin, teaching seminars and classes on African Diaspora art.
 He is an Affiliate of the John L. Warfield Center for African & African American Studies at the University of Texas at Austin.
-In August 2014 he was appointed Field Editor with responsibility for African Diaspora-related publications, for caa.reviews.
+In August 2014 he was appointed as a Field Editor with responsibility for African American Art, African Diaspora Art and African Art-related publications, for caa.reviews, the open access, online review portal of the College Art Association.
 At the end of April 2015 his role as a Field Editor was expanded to take in responsibility for African art-related publications.
-He recently joined the editorial board of caa.reviews for a four-year term, from July 1, 2018, to June 30, 2022, and is also now serving a second and final term as a Field Editor, due to expire in the summer of 2020.
+His work as a field editor was concluded in 2020.
+He joined the editorial board of caa.reviews for a four-year term, from July 1, 2018, to June 30, 2022.

-His most recent curatorial project was 'Art History: Selections from the Green-Christian Collection', on show in the Visual Art Center, Department of Art and Art History, University of Texas at Austin, January 31 - March 8 2014.
+His last curatorial project was 'Art History: Selections from the Green-Christian Collection', on show in the Visual Art Center, Department of Art and Art History, University of Texas at Austin, January 31 - March 8 2014.